This article will discuss the concept of core beliefs and how our past experiences shape our personality.

-Our beliefs and needs are the strongest factors that govern our behavior.
+Our beliefs and needs are the strongest factors that govern our behaviour.
 Ultimately, it all comes down to beliefs because a need is also a belief- a belief that we lack something.

 The core beliefs- the crux of our personality

 The beliefs we form in our childhood and early teens form our core beliefs.
 They are the strongest factors that influence our personality.
 But that does not mean that we are stuck with them.

 Changing the beliefs to change personality

 So how do we go about changing our beliefs?
 The first step is to become conscious of the beliefs that are shaping your personality.
 Once you’ve identified them, then you need to dig into your past and understand why you formed these beliefs.
 This is the hard part.

-Identifying the beliefs that you want to change and understanding how you formed them is enough for you to break free from their clutch and not let them control your behavior.
+Identifying the beliefs that you want to change and understanding how you formed them is enough for you to break free from their clutch and not let them control your behaviour.
 Awareness is like a fire which melts away everything.

 But he doesn’t give you any performance report and doesn’t point out in any way what needs to be fixed.
 Will you be able to fix anything if you don’t know what went wrong?

-A child who was abused forms a belief that he is less worthy than others because of the way he was treated.
-So he is very likely to have low self-esteem and live with shame for the rest of his life.
-He may, therefore, become a shy person.
+An abused child forms a belief that she is less worthy than others because of what she went through.
+So she is very likely to have low self-esteem and live with shame during adult life.

-As an adult, he may become a very showy, successful or a famous person just to remain at the center of attention. (birth order and personality)
+As an adult, he may become a very showy, successful or a famous person just to remain at the centre of attention. (birth order and personality)

 So, as an adult, she might find it very hard to trust any man and may have problems forming an intimate relationship with a guy.
 She might end up sabotaging every relationship she gets into without knowing why.

 A boy who always felt financially insecure as a child because his parents always worried about money may develop a strong need to become rich.
 He may become very ambitious and competitive.
 If he fails to meet his financial goals, he may become severely depressed.

 A kid who was bullied in school may develop a need to become strong and therefore he might become very interested in martial arts or bodybuilding.

-In order to fulfill their needs, they develop certain personality traits.
+In order to fulfil their needs, they develop certain personality traits.
 They might not be aware of the reason why they have certain personality traits, but their mind is working in the background continually seeking ways to satisfy its needs.